AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46519-product-count-categorylist-graphql-query-returns-zero-anchor-categories.md

 ## Issue

-When the [!UICONTROL categoryList] [!DNL Graphql] method is used to get child categories it shows the [!UICONTROL product_count] as 0 for parent categories.
+When the [!UICONTROL categoryList] [!DNL GraphQL] method is used to get child categories it shows the [!UICONTROL product_count] as 0 for parent categories.

 <u>Steps to reproduce</u>: